amuesing/sifters/README.md

 Upon initialization, a `Texture` object utilizes the `set_binary()` method to create a list of binary numbers that represent a given generative sieve.
 The length of the list is set by the periodicity between modulo of that sieve.
 Intervals are derived from the number of 0s between 1s and are mapped onto a musical octave.
 The musical octave is subdivided by the length of each binary list.
 Once all of these parameters have been set, the `set_notes_data` method is called, and a `notes_data` DataFrame is generated.
 The `notes_data` DataFrame is passed to a subclass to further modify its data to approxinate the behavior of a musical contrapuntal texture.
 ___
-### def __set_binary__(sieves):
+### <u>def __set_binary__(sieves):</u>

-### def __get_binary__(sieves):
+### <u>def __get_binary__(sieves):</u>

 ___
 ### <u>def __set_notes_data__():</u>

 The `set_notes_data` method is responsible for generating the base level MIDI `notes_data` DataFrame for each contrapuntal voice in the application.
 At the core of the `set_notes_data` method is a ternary loop involving a `Texture` object's `self.binary`, `self.factors`, and the indices of non-zero elements present in the object's `self.binary` attribute.

-This visualization shows how for every element belonging to the Texture object's `self.binary` attribute there is a corresponding iteration over the object's `self.factors` attributes.
+For every element belonging to the Texture object's `self.binary` attribute there is a corresponding iteration over that object's `self.factors` attributes.
 The method generates a part for each factor of `len(self.binary[i])`.
-Each part is repeated a number of times that cooresponding to that part's durational value.
+Each part cycles through the non-zero indices of a `Texture` object's `self.binary` attribute to create a list of MIDI `notes_data`.
+The `notes_data` between parts differ by durational value and each part is repeated a number of times that cooresponding to that part's durational value.
 The ratio of repititions is set by determining the factors of `len(self.binary)`.
 Each factor is used to multiply the number of repititions as well as the length of that iteration's durational value.
+The parts are unified into a single `notes_data` DataFrame, now primed for to undergo further behavioral modification by the subclass which is calling the `set_notes_data` method.

 <table style='margin:0 auto;'>
     <tr>